MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 The previous code will create a new subscription to the Audit.AzureActiveDirectory content type, with a webhook that is null.
 You can then check your subscriptions using the code in the [Checking your subscriptions](#checking-your-subscriptions) section in this article.

-## Checking content availability
+### Checking content availability

-To check what content blobs were created during a certain period, you can add the following line to the script in the “Connecting to the API” section.
+To check what content blobs were created during a certain period, you can add the following line to the script in the "Connecting to the API" section.

 ```powershell
 Invoke-WebRequest -Method GET -Headers $headerParams -Uri "$resource/api/v1.0/$tenantGUID/activity/feed/subscriptions/content?contentType=Audit.SharePoint"